MekhzZ/Using-Pandas-and-psycopg2-to-automates-the-insertion-of-CSV-Data-into-PostgreSQL-/README.md

-# Using Pandas to Insert into PostgreSQL
+# Using Pandas and psycopg2 to automates the insertion of CSV Data into PostgreSQL
 ## Introduction
 This project showcases how to use Python's pandas library to seamlessly transfer data from CSV files into a PostgreSQL database.
 It serves as a practical guide for handling database operations programmatically, with a focus on data manipulation and storage.
 ## Prerequisites